 4. Holiday Inn Club Vacations

 The company has been accused of lacking operational ethics if a careful analysis of customer reviews is anything to go by.
-A Majority of its employees are said not to have proper background screening.
+A majority of its employees are said not to have proper background screening.
 One user stated that the company has achieved all the wrong activities in the business world; the company starts with an excellent impression only to change its tactics in the future.
 Its timeshare holders have accused it of having a very porous recruitment process where recruits are hired on the spot.
-Holiday Inn Club has also been accused of giving wrong training information and failing to notify its clients on time as far as changes are concerned.
+Holiday Inn Club has also been accused of giving wrong training information and failing to notify its clients on time regarding changes.

-Internal conflict resolutions are weak and are subject to preferences by its management.
+Internal conflict resolutions are weak and are subject to preferences by management.
 The Rinehuls family sued the company for breach of contract and violation of the Fair Credit Reporting Act by wrongly reporting and failing to verify their loan tradeline.
 It still went ahead to give a false report on the same.
-Employees have also accused it of issuing instructions that change the principal contract, like the change of workstation, without proper notice.
+Employees have also accused it of issuing instructions that change the principal contract, like the workstation change, without proper notice.
 According to the Coalition to Reform Timeshares, the company was sued by its timeshare owners for tricking them into buying from them using high-pressure tactics.

 David A. Singel established Westgate Resorts company in 1982.
 By 2021, it had more than 29 destinations across several cities in the United States.
-The company has been accused of mistreating its employees and timeshare owners.
+The company has been accused of mistreating its employees and timeshare owners, and is one of the most noteworthy worst timeshare companies.
 In addition, it has found itself in constant conflict with the federal government.
 It holds the record of the most sued timeshare company.
-Its former employee, Dawn Myers, accused its founder David Sigel of battering her.
-The company was found guilty and fined more than $ 600,000 in punitive damages and general damages to the employee.
+Its former employee, Dawn Myers, accused its founder, David Sigel, of battering her.
+The company was found guilty and fined over $ 600,000 in punitive damages and general damages to the employee.

 The Supreme Court in 2015 upheld a decision by a lower court that the company had to pay a fine of $500 000 because of using pressure sales tactics to convince customers.
 The case brought out an image of the character of the company - the failure to adhere to compliance issues.
-300 former sales employees sued it for failing to pay them their commissions.
+Three hundred former sales employees sued it for failing to pay them their commissions.
 It was also taken to court by Tutor-Saliba Corporation for failing to pay after it had constructed its pH Towers.
-Generally, Watergate Resort not only scams its clients, and employees but also other companies.
+Generally, Watergate Resort scams its clients, employees, and other companies.